Singapore Corporate Tax Guide

 The corporate income tax rate is 0% on the first S$100,000 taxable income for each of the first three tax filing years for a newly incorporated company that meets the following conditions:

-- be tax resident in Singapore (Please see below the tax residency of company)
+- a tax resident in Singapore (Please see below the tax residency of company)

 - has no more than 20 shareholders of which at least one is an individual shareholder holding at least 10% of shares.